wlayzz/RopstenCtf/README.md

 I used the awesome [Capture the ether](https://capturetheether.com) platform made by [smarx](https://twitter.com/smarx) to test this tool.

-> 💡 You will need some $rETH to send transaction, claim $rETH unsing this faucet: https://faucet.egorfine.com/
+> 💡 You will need some $rETH to send transaction, claim $rETH using this faucet: https://faucet.egorfine.com/

 **Supported features:**
  - Ethereum wallet manager
  - Deployment and compilation of smart contract
  - Interaction with on chain smart contract
- - Inspection of transactions and block
+ - Inspection of transactions and blocks
  - Some Ethereum cryptography utils

 ## Prerequisites
 ### Solc *(for smart contract deployment and compilation features only)*

 You need the solc binary to use somes features, follow the official documentation [here](https://solidity-fr.readthedocs.io/fr/latest/installing-solidity.html#paquets-linux) for installation.
-I highly recommand to directly download the binary from [release](https://github.com/ethereum/solidity/releases) rename it solc and add binary to the path.
+I highly recommand to directly download the binary from [release](https://github.com/ethereum/solidity/releases) rename it solc and add binary to path.
 > ⚠️ If you encounter issues installing solc check the troubleshooting section at the bottom of this page.

 ### Python dependencies
-Install the python dependencies by running this commands :

     python3 -m pip install -r requirements.txt